ganelson/inform/resources/Documentation/Writing with Inform.md

 the source text never specifies anything), whereas `duck depth` has a default value of 0.

-If the user tries it, a problem message will reject this as a contradiction:
+If the user gives two use instructions which clearly can't both be satisfied, a problem message will reject this as a contradiction.
+For example:

 	Use duck depth of 17.
 	Use duck depth of 22.